ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/_review.md

         explanation: >
             Yes, the purpose of using the PMU is for performance analysis and debugging.
 The PMU provides a range of events, such as cache miss, TLB miss, CPU cycles, executed instructions, for performance profiling and debugging.
 The PMU can be used by performance analysis tools.

+    - questions:
+        question: >
+            WindowsPerf can by used and executed only on native ARM64 WOA hardware, and not in virtual environment.
+        answers:
+            - "True"
+            - "False"
+        correct_answer: 1
+        explanation: >
+            Yes, WindowsPerf currently supports native Windows on Arm environment only!

 # ================================================================================
 #       FIXED, DO NOT MODIFY